v-jaroslav/RISC-V-OS1-Kernel/README.md

 ## How to run it?
-If you would like to run this kernel and try it out, you must have two things installed on your machine, `git` and `docker`.
+In order to run and try out this kernel, you must have two things installed on your machine, `git` and `docker`.

-1. Clone this repository to your machine with `git clone https://github.com/v-jaroslav/RISC-V-OS1-Kernel`
+1. Clone this repository to your machine with `git clone https://github.com/v-jaroslav/RISC-V-OS1-Kernel` command.

-2. Make sure you are located in the directory of the cloned repository, execute `cd RISC-V-OS1-Kernel`
+2. Make sure you are located in the root directory of the cloned repository, execute `cd RISC-V-OS1-Kernel` command.

-3. Build the docker image based on the `dockerfile`, with the command `docker build -f ./main.dockerfile --tag risc-v-kernel .`
+3. Build the docker image based on the dockerfile, with the command `docker build -f ./main.dockerfile --tag risc-v-kernel .`.

-4. Start the docker container based on the previously built image, such that you can interact with its console `docker run -it risc-v-kernel`
+4. Start the docker container based on the previously built image, such that you can interact with its console `docker run -it risc-v-kernel`.

-5. If you want to ever stop the kernel (by stopping QEMU), just press `CTRL + A` and immediatelly after that press `X`
+5. If you ever want to stop the kernel (by stopping QEMU), just press `ctrl + a` and immediatelly after that press `x`.

-The docker image you have built, based on that `dockerfile`, contains the necessary cross compilers to compile the code for RISC-V machine.
+The docker image that is built based on that dockerfile, contains all the necessary cross compilers to compile the code for RISC-V machine.
 It also contains QEMU (open source machine emulator / virtualizer), through which you can run this kernel.

-By default, the tests that I have written will execute, and also the public tests (given by faculty) that were used to test this kernel at home while developing it.
+By default, the tests that I have written will execute, and also the public tests that were used to test this kernel at home while developing it (provided by the faculty).

-If you want to change that, you have to provide your own `void userMain()` function, preferrably in `project/src/main.cpp`.
+To change that, you have to provide your own `void userMain()` function, preferably in `project/src/main.cpp`.

-There you can already see commented out `void userMain() { ... }` example function, if you uncomment it, that one will run instead of the public tests given by faculty.
+In that file you can find commented out `void userMain() { ... }` example function, if you uncomment it, that one will run instead of the public tests.

-And that is simply because I have set the `void userMain() { ... }` that is defined by faculty to be weak symbol.
+That is because `void userMain() { ... }` that is defined in public tests is a weak symbol.

-Keep in mind, that this function runs at user level privilege.
-To access kernel level privilege, you can do so only indirectly through kernel's API.
+This function runs at the user privilege level.
+Kernel privilege level can be accessed only indirectly through kernel's API.

-In `project/src/main.cpp` you can also set the `RUN_KERNEL_TESTS` to 0, in order to not run the kernel tests that are written by me.
+In `project/src/main.cpp` you can set the `RUN_KERNEL_TESTS` to 0, in order to not run the kernel tests that I have written.

-And also, if you are wondering why the kernel crashes (panics) in the last public test.
+Also, if you are wondering why the kernel crashes (panics) in the last public test.
 That is because it should.
-In that test, the user is trying to execute privileged instruction from the user mode, which is not allowed!
-And that's a protection mechanism against that!
+In that test, a thread is trying to execute privileged instruction from the user mode, which is not allowed!